Simultaneous Optimal Transport

-We discuss a matching equilibrium model in a labour market via simultaneous transport, similar to that in the classic transport setting.
-First, we state the relevant version of the duality formula in Theorem \ref{duality1}.
+We discuss a matching equilibrium model in a labour market via simultaneous transport, similar to that in the classic transport setting.\footnote{We refer to \cite{G16}, \cite{BCN23}, and the references therein for variations of labour market equilibrium models using an optimal transport approach.} First, we state the relevant version of the duality formula in Theorem \ref{duality1}.
 Suppose that $\bmu=(\mu_1,\dots,\mu_d)$ is a vector of probabilities on $X$, $\bnu=(\nu_1,\dots,\nu_d)$ is a vector of probabilities on $Y$, and $\eta\sim \mub$.
 Assume that $X$ and $Y$ are compact, and $g:X\times Y\to [-\infty,\infty)$ is upper semi-continuous.
 The duality formula, with a maximization in place of a minimization in \eqref{dua}, is where

 Let $x\in X$ represent worker labels and $y \in Y$ represent firms.
 The interpretation of $\eta$, $\bmu$ and $\bnu$ is given below. \begin{enumerate} \item $\eta$ is the distribution of the workers, i.e., how much proportion of the workers are labelled with $x\in X$.
 In a discrete setting of $n$ workers in total, it would not hurt to imagine that $\eta(x)=1/n$; i.e., each worker has a different label. \item There are $d$ types of skills in this production problem.
 Workers with the same label have the same skills.
 The distribution $\mu_i$ describes the supply of type-$i$ skill provided by the workers.
 In a discrete setting, $\mu_i(x)$ is the type-$i$ skill provided by each worker label $x$.
 We denote by $\bmu'=\d \bmu/\d \eta$, that is, the (per-worker) skill vector. \item The distribution $\nu_i$ describes the demand of type-$i$ skill from the firms.
 In a discrete setting, $\nu_i(y)$ is the type-$i$ skill demanded by each firm $y$. \end{enumerate} Assume that the total demand and the total supply of skills are equal, and hence both $\bmu$ and $\bnu$ are normalized to have total mass of $(1,\dots,1)$.
 A matching between the workers and the firms is an element $\pi$ of $\Pi_{\eta}(\bmu,\bnu)$.
 Let $g(x,y)$ represent the production of firm $y$ hiring worker $x$ per unit of worker.
 For a given matching $\pi$, the total production in the economy is $ \int g \, \d \pi . $